gitkraken/git-integration-for-jira-cloud-docs/git-integration-for-jira-cloud/git-integration-jira-automation-gij-cloud.md

 ### Global administration level (system)

 1. On your Jira dashboard, go to menu **Jira Settings** ➜ **System**.

     ![](/wp-content/uploads/gij-jira-cloud-administration-settings-menu-2025.png)

 2. On the left sidebar, scroll to the bottom (Automation) and click **Automation rules**.

-3. Click **Create rule** , the 'Create from Scratch' to create a new automation rule.
+3. Click **Create rule**, then **Create from Scratch** to create a new automation rule.

     ![](/wp-content/uploads/gij-gitcloud-automation-global-level-2025.png)

     ![](/wp-content/uploads/gij-jira-cloud-automation-start-2025.png)

-5. Clicking the 'DevOps' category will display the GIJ provided triggers.
-These are the triggers that you will base your automations on.
+4. Click the **DevOps** category to display the Git Integration for Jira triggers.
+Use these triggers as the basis for your automations.

     ![](/wp-content/uploads/gij-jira-cloud-automation-triggers-2025.png)

-6. Configure triggers, conditions and actions for this rule:
+5. Configure triggers, conditions, and actions for this rule:

     ![](/wp-content/uploads/gij-jira-cloud-automation-example-rule-2025.png)

-    a.  **TRIGGER** – This rule will trigger when a pull request is created.
+    a. **TRIGGER** – This rule triggers when a pull request is created.

-    b.  **CONDITION** – When the status of the Jira issue is To Do, it will perform the actions below.
+    b. **CONDITION** – When the status of the Jira issue is To Do, the rule performs the actions below.

-    c.  **ACTIONS** – If the condition(s) are met, the rule will fire up the actions, assign the issue to a specific user and transitions the Jira issue to In Progress.
+    c. **ACTIONS** – If the conditions are met, the rule assigns the issue to a specific user and transitions the Jira issue to In Progress.

-7. Enter a descriptive name for this rule in the provided box.
+6. Enter a descriptive name for this rule in the provided box.

-8. Click **Turn it on** to publish and activate it.
-The new rule is added to the automation list.
+7. Click **Turn it on** to publish and activate the rule.
+The new rule appears in the automation list.

 <img src='/wp-content/uploads/gij-jira-cloud-automation-list-global-2025.png' style='margin:25px auto;max-width:100%;display:block;' />